 - 1. Students must be at the bus stop on time (ten minutes prior to scheduled pick-up).
 The bus driver cannot wait for those who are tardy. - 2.
 Students are to stand at least five (5) feet off the roadway at all times while waiting for the bus. - 3.
 A student's parents have the responsibility for the control, direction and conduct of the student all times other than when the bus is present at the bus stop. - 4.
 Students must ride their assigned buses and cannot board or depart the bus at any stop other than their regular stop, unless authorized by the Principal and the Transportation Department. - 5.
 Students are to enter the bus in an orderly manner and sit in assigned seat, utilizing the student restraint system. - 6.
-Students must obey the driver, monitors, and chaperones at all times and follow the standards of conduct while riding the school bus.

-- 7. Students are to remain seated, facing forward at all times when the bus is moving.
-All portions of the student's body are to remain inside the bus. - 8.
-No eating, drinking, or chewing gum is allowed on the bus. - 9.
-No glass or breakable containers are allowed on the bus. - 10.
-No reptiles, insects, animals, or marine life (dead or alive) are allowed to be transported on the bus - 11.
-Absolute silence is required of students at railroad crossings and/or anytime the dome lights are on. - 12.
-Bulky or objectionable objects, including musical instruments, that cannot be held in the student's lap is not permitted on the bus.
-No objects may block the aisles or emergency exits. - 13.
+Students must scan school-issued student identification badges (IDs) when entering and exiting the school bus when scan devices are present. - 7.
+Students must obey the driver, monitors, and chaperones at all times and follow the standards of conduct while riding the school bus. - 8.
+Students are to remain seated, facing forward at all times when the bus is moving.
+All portions of the student's body are to remain inside the bus. - 9.
+No eating, drinking, or chewing gum is allowed on the bus. - 10.
+No glass or breakable containers are allowed on the bus. - 11.
+No reptiles, insects, animals, or marine life (dead or alive) are allowed to be transported on the bus. - 12.
+Absolute silence is required of students at railroad crossings and/or anytime the dome lights are on. - 13.
+Bulky or objectionable objects, including musical instruments, which cannot be held in the student's lap are not permitted on the bus.
+No objects may block the aisles or emergency exits. - 14.
 No items are to be thrown or propelled out of the bus windows.
 (Behavior that violates this rule/expectation is classified as a felony.
-The student and the parent/guardian shall be held responsible for any damages that result from such an act.) - 14.
-No littering, throwing, or propelling objects is allowed. - 15.
+The student and the parent/guardian shall be held responsible for any damages that result from such an act.) - 15.
+No littering, throwing, or propelling objects is allowed. - 16.
 Defacing or vandalizing a school bus is forbidden.
-Restitution will be required for any damages sustained to the bus. - 16.
-No profanity, obscene language, offensive gestures, or offensive materials of any nature are permitted. - 17.
-Smoking, use of any tobacco products, devices associated with tobacco/nicotine, and/or other mood altering substances is strictly prohibited. - 18.
-No posters or signs are to be displayed from the bus. - 19.
-After disembarking, those students who must cross the road shall cross approximately ten (10) feet in front of the stopped bus or as directed by the bus driver. - 20.
+Restitution will be required for any damages sustained to the bus. - 17.
+No profanity, obscene language, offensive gestures, or offensive materials of any nature are permitted. - 18.
+Smoking, use of any tobacco products, devices associated with tobacco/nicotine, and/or other mood-altering substances is strictly prohibited. - 19.
+No posters or signs are to be displayed from the bus. - 20.
+After disembarking, those students who must cross the road shall cross approximately ten (10) feet in front of the stopped bus or as directed by the bus driver. - 21.
 Students are subject to be videotaped at any time in order to monitor student behavior and to ensure security and safety.

-Note: The consequences for a violation of rules for conduct while being transported on a school bus may include, but are not limited to, suspension of transportation to and from school and school functions at public expense, out-of-school suspension and/or recommendation for
+Note: The consequences for a violation of rules for conduct while being transported on a school bus may include, but are not limited to, suspension of transportation to and from school and school functions at public expense, out-of-school suspension and/or recommendation for expulsion.